 We’ve compiled a list of fun activities to ring in reaching 100 days of school.
 You can do them in class or as part of a family event.
 In addition to being a milestone to mark as a group, a 100th day celebration can help break up the winter with activities, math games, and even literacy and art projects.
 And you can use our customizable 100th Day of School flyer to promote your activities.

 A popular idea for marking 100 days of school is to have kids wear shirts with 100 of something on them, like safety pins, buttons, or fuzzy balls.
 Encourage kids and families to get creative; check out these 11 fun ways to decorate a shirt.
 (Short on time?
 Have the children use fabric pens to write up a bunch of equations that add up to the number 100: 1 + 99, 37 + 63, 22 + 78, and so on.)

 Hold a party for students to celebrate completing 100 days of school.
 Choose some of the ideas and activities from this list, and give the classroom a party feel with some simple decorations—or even by decorating with those activities (for example, tacking up 100 items in small bags on a bulletin board or the 100 snowflakes or valentines, taping the kids’ self-portraits to a wall, etc.

 You’ll have a guaranteed party hit by setting up a simple photo booth (even just a sheet tacked to a wall) and taking photos (or letting the kids take selfies) with our photo booth prop templates: “100” glasses, “I am 100 days smarter” crown, and more.

-There are many ways to mark the day with words.
-See how many words kids can make with the letters in “one hundred.”
+A literacy activity is a fun way to get in some learning while marking the day.
+One such activity is see how many words kids can make with the letters in “one hundred.”
 Ask kids to come up with 100 positive adjectives that describe their school.
 Or make it a team effort by giving groups of students kits with 100 words (cut out on paper) and challenging them to create a story.

 Fill Small Bags